mysteriumnetwork/node/TERMS_END_USER.md

 **SHORT VERSION IN HUMAN LANGUAGE:**

- - Mysterium Network is still in beta stage.
-We will do our best to develop it further, but we cannot guarantee this.

  - You cannot use or encourage or assist others to use the network in any way which violates any laws or rights of any party, including intellectual property rights.

  - Your use of the network is at your own risk.
 We provide it to you “as is” without any warranties.

  - You are responsible for all the content that you receive, distribute or otherwise transmit through the network.

- - You can use the network with our Mysterium software ([https://github.com/mysteriumnetwork/](https://github.com/mysteriumnetwork/)) or any other compatible software.
+ - You can use the network with our Mysterium software ([https://github.com/mysteriumnetwork](https://github.com/mysteriumnetwork)) or any other compatible software.

  - In no event will we be liable for any damages which you may incur.